buzzqw/TUS/OBSS/OBSSv2-eng.md

 When required to pass or make a Magic Check, it is sufficient to not roll a Magical Critical Failure and pass the difficulty given by spell level.
 If required to achieve a Critical Success and the Magic Check does not achieve it, then any result obtained will be considered a Critical Failure.

 Magic Check as all check follow the Golden Rules, page .

-## Distracted - Problems in casting the spell

-If the spellcaster is **Distracted**, tries to hide the casting of magic, is impeded, severely disturbed, is bleeding, grappled, is under attack/threatened while trying to cast a spell, **that is not a Cantrip**, they must make a **Magic Check**.

 For each critical hit or magic critical that has been suffered in the round, the Magic Check is made with additional 4 penality..
 Any Critical Failures or Critical Successes are taken into account.